jyablonski/doqs/src/content/docs/services/dash_frontend.md

 1. Builds the Docker Image for the service which has the updated source code & dependencies
 2. Pushes the Docker Image to ECR
-3. Restarts the ECS Nodes that run the ECS Service so that they pull & serve the updated Docker Image
+3. SSHs into the GCP VM to pull the new changes and restart the service

 > _Note:_
-For larger projects a more sophisticated deployment process would be ideal here like blue / green or a rolling deploy, but because this service only runs on a single EC2 node this is simple enough to support the low traffic
+For larger projects a more sophisticated deployment process would be ideal here like blue / green or a rolling deploy, but because this service only runs on a single VM this is simple enough to support the project